<em>Feijoa sellowiana</em>, Brazilian guava: planting, growing and harvesting its fruit

 6. Water generously.

-You can also install a stake to support Feijoa and help it grow upright, especially if your garden is exposed to winds.
+You can also install a stake to support Feijoa and help it grow upright, especially if garden is exposed to winds.

 Feijoa flowering